 Canberra Catholic Girls High was opened just six years after the establishment of Seiwa College, with Sister Clare Slattery, a sister of the Good Samaritan, as its first Principal.
 Therefore, it was fitting to name a house within Merici after Seiwa College to acknowledge the educational ministry of the Good Samaritan sisters in Japan.

 One of the powerful stories of seeking peace following the bombing of Japan is told of Sadako Sasaki, a young sufferer from Hiroshima, which was also bombed at the same time as Nagasaki.

-From the bombing, one girl in particular, Sadako Sasaki, is remembered for her remarkable courage after exposure to the atomic bomb left her with Leukaemia.
-To pass the time in the nursing home she was being treated in, she made it her goal to fold one thousand origami cranes before she died.
+She is remembered for her remarkable courage after exposure to the atomic bomb left her with Leukaemia.
+To pass the time in the nursing home where she was being treated, she made it her goal to fold 1000 origami cranes, a Japanese symbol of peace, before she died.
 She only made it to 644 before she became too weak to continue, so her classmate agreed to finish them for her to complete her wish.
-There is a statue of Sadako holding a crane in Hiroshima Peace Park to remember her, and every year on Obon day people leave cranes at the statue in memory of the peace and compassion she displayed throughout the devastating time.
+There is a statue of Sadako holding a crane in Hiroshima Peace Park to remember her, and every year on Obon day, people leave cranes at the statue in memory of the peace and compassion she displayed throughout the devastating time.

 SEIWA CURRENT NEWS

 The following is script for the current Seiwa House news: